volume-trader/QuantowerKB/general-settings/general-settings-1.md

 ---
 description: >-
-  General settings — is a screen, where you can set up the most common behavior of the whole Quantower platform.
+  General settings — is a screen, where you can set up the most common behavior of the whole VT-Terminal platform.
 ---

 # General settings